mosaic-group/openfpm-website/src/building.md

 - _PATH_ so the binary files could be executed without specifying the full path, e.q. `mpic++`

-This could be done manually (e.g. by modifying _~/.bashrc_,_~/.zshrc_...) or with the following tool that produces the file _open fpm_vars_.
+This could be done manually (e.g. by modifying _~/.bashrc_,_~/.zshrc_...) or with the following tool that produces the file _openfpm_vars_.
 This file has to be sourced every time in a new session before running OpenFPM related code.

 ```sh
 ./script/create_env_vars.sh $PREFIX_DEPENDS $PREFIX_OPENFPM